MIvanchev/HitmanC47TimingFix/README.md

 ## How to set a custom FPS?

-After applying the patch, open `system.dll` in a hex editor and change the byte at location `000112EF` to your desired FPS.
+After applying the patch, open `system.dll` in a hex editor and change the byte at location `000112EF` for the GOG version and `000112DF` for other versions to your desired FPS.

 ## Cause